We now offer mobile canine rehab services!*

 When a dog injures its CCL, other muscles and ligaments on the injured side experience more stress.
 Due to the injury, dogs often favor another leg in order to compensate.
 Physical therapy aims to reduce any further injury or stress on other body parts as a result of your dog’s injury.
 Ultimately, it’s about getting your dog back to doing what they love using the safest and most effective treatments possible.

 Physical therapy has enormous benefits for dogs with a CCL tear.
 The treatments provided during canine physical therapy can relieve pain, improve joint function, strengthen muscles, and improve mobility.
-Nobody likes to think of their furry friend in pain, so the pain relief aspect is an huge benefit.
+Nobody likes to think of their furry friend in pain, so the pain relief aspect is a huge benefit.

 When injured, dogs want to recover more quickly than we want them to.
 Without therapy, most dogs will return to normal activities too soon and risk re-injury.
 Expert-guided physical therapy allows your dog to recover faster, but in a safe and controlled environment.